LLM vs JD: What’s the Difference?

 JD Curriculum

-To ensure all attorneys have the foundational knowledge to pass state bars and practice law, JD programs have a fairly unified set of courses for the first year.
+To ensure all attorneys have the foundational knowledge to pass state bar exams and practice law, JD programs have a fairly unified set of courses for the first year.
 You are expected to study the following topics:

 The second and third years of law school allow you to take coursework based on your interests and career goals.
 Courses will vary by program, but will most likely include options such as advanced courses in legal writing and research or civil procedure, and electives such as estates and trusts, international law, First Amendment and legislation.